-Know what your business can afford.
+Know what your business can afford

 Prepare basic business information.

-Get to know your financing options.
+Better understand your financing options.

-- Determine if your business meets basic eligibility requirements.
+Determine if your business meets basic eligibility requirements.

-Know what lenders are evaluating.
+Understand what lenders are evaluating.

 Review the structure of the loan.

 Choosing a business loan is an important decision that you shouldn’t make solely on cost.
-Also consider the reputation of the loan provider, the complexity of the application process, the time it takes to get funded, and the ability to customize the loan to meet your business’s priorities and goals.
+Also consider the reputation of the lender, the complexity of the application process, the time it takes to get funded, and the ability to customize the loan to meet your business’s priorities and goals.